 Skip to content Skip to sidebar Skip to footer

 Pinewood is very well known in the wood furniture industry.
-The pine wood is lot used to make furniture.
-There are many species of pine and each has their own characteristic.
-But in general pine has shallow and small pores and grain texture that makes it is easy to be finished in close pores finish.
-It has light yellow brown color base that provide flexibility to make any finish color.
-But it is a soft wood with high absorption properties to the finishing materials which sometimes cause difficulties in the finishing process, such as blotchy color.
-The pine wood also release oil from its knots that can cause problems in the finishing in the solid wood color.
-According to its character then we need to do the proper finish to get the maximum beauty from this wood.
+The pine wood is a lot used to make furniture.
+There are many species of pine, and each has their own characteristic.
+But in general, pine has shallow and small pores and grain texture that makes it easy to be finished with a close-pore finish.
+It has a light yellow-brown color base that provides flexibility to make any finish color.
+But it is a soft wood with high absorption properties to the finishing materials, which sometimes cause difficulties in the finishing process, such as blotchy color.
+The pine wood also releases oil from its knots that can cause problems in the finishing of the solid wood color.
+According to its character, then you will need the proper finish to get the maximum beauty from this wood.

 antique brown pine finish